ducbrick/data-mining-report/README.md

     + Middle layers learn textures, patterns
     + Deep layers learn object-level semantics
   + The neural network actually output a label for classification, but we take the output of the last layer just before the prediction layer to get the embedding of the image.
+### Audio data
++ Traditional feature extraction
+  + Raw audio signal must first be transformed into the frequency domain using techniques like Discrete Fourier Transform (DFT) (in implementation we use Fast Fourier Transform (FFT))
+  + After this different techniques are used to extract features, such as Chroma (for music) or MFCC (for general audio processing)
++ Vector embeddings
+  + Modern methods make use of neural network models to create meaningful representations of audio data.
+  + Some popular names are Wav2Vec, Wav2Vec 2.0, OpenL3 and CLAP
+### Video data
+A video is a sequence of image frames with synchronized audio.
+Again, neural networks model provide a mean to create dense vector representation of videos.
+These vector are Multimodal embeddings, as they represent data from both images and audio.
++ Two types of embedding: Joint embedding (early fusion) and independent embedding (late fusion)
++ For late fusion:
+  + Visual and audio embeddings are extracted separately from the video's frame and audio
+  + The embeddings can then be added together using a weighted linear sum to create the final representation
++ For early fusion:
+  + Both image and audio data are represented in the same embedding space, with the same idea that similar concepts should be closer to each other
+    + Many other modalities are represented like this: text-image, text-audio,...
+  + The model is trained normally with Contrastive Learning
 ### Graph data
 Graphs consist of nodes and edges (that connect the nodes, duh).
 Early on, multiple graph similarity metrics were defined, such as the Graph Edit Distance or the Maximum Common Subgraph.
 Those used "normal" representation of graphs (adjacency matrix/ adjacency list).
 These techniques do not scale well for large graphs, however.
 Graph embeddings are a common, modern way to represent graphs.